FudaWiki/fudawiki-files/hanafuda/games/seotda.md

 **Seotda** [섰다 or 섯다, lit. 'stood up'] is a Korean Hanafuda game for 2-20 players in which players bet on the value of their dealt cards across multiple rounds, similar to other showdown games like Poker.
 The name comes from the word shouted to indicate the start of betting.

-Initially played with [Tujeon](https://folkency.nfm.go.kr/en/topic/detail/1630), nowadays the game uses Hwatu or Hanafuda instead, adopted some terminology and rules from [Oicho-Kabu](/en/kabufuda/games/oicho-kabu).
+Initially played with [Tujeon](https://folkency.nfm.go.kr/en/topic/detail/1630), nowadays the game uses Hwatu or Hanafuda instead and adopted some terminology and rules from [Oicho-Kabu](/en/kabufuda/games/oicho-kabu).
 Also, like Poker, Seotda has many different gameplay variations, but the most basic version (the one described below) is called **2-card Seotda**.

 # Equipment
 **Seotda** is played using **20 cards** of a *Hanafuda* deck, consisting of only the two most valuable types of the cards from January to October.